Defining Race and Equity

 Defining Equity

 Equity is defined as “the state, quality or ideal of being just, impartial and fair” (AECF).
-It is important to think of equity as a systemic concept – there are systems that reinforce equity (or lack of equity), which make it difficult for marginalized groups to obtain the same opportunities or outcomes as that of white individuals.
+It is important to think of equity as a systemic concept – some systems reinforce equity (or lack of equity), which makes it difficult for marginalized groups to obtain the same opportunities or outcomes as of white individuals.

 The Importance of Discussing Race and Equity with Your Child

-Research shows that there are more positive outcomes associated with children who have talked about race.
+Research shows that children who discuss race experience more positive outcomes.
 Additionally, teaching children about their history and community can buffer negative messages encountered at school, in the media, etc. Considering that racial biases may be present as young as six months old, it is never too early to begin discussing race with your child.
 Continue to explore resources on race and equity throughout the Developmentally Appropriate Parenting Series.

 Series Navigation